section-engineering-education/engineering-education/articles/agora-cloud-recording/index.md

 I'll be using Axios to make requests to the Agora APIs.
 We need to pass the constructed base64 string as the authorization header on the request.
 You can learn more about Axios [here](https://www.npmjs.com/package/axios).

 ### Setting up the server
 > You'll need Node.js to set up an Express server.
 You can download Node.js from [here](https://nodejs.org/en/).
-To test the server, I'll be using [Postman](https://www.postman.com/) to make requests to this server.
+You can use [Postman](https://www.postman.com/) to make requests to this server.
 You can download it from [here](https://www.postman.com/downloads/).

 Let's install `Express` using `NPM`.